Cacanuck/CEG4110_Project/flaskTestTool/readme.md

 Make sure that you have the latest version of Python installed.

 ### Flask
-Run '''pip install Flask''' in a terminal to install Flask.
+Run `pip install Flask` , `pip install Flask-SQLAlchemy` , and `pip install flask-cors` in a terminal to install Flask.
 I have not tested this with windows powershell or anything with Apple.
 I used VSCode's terminal window and that seemed to work for me.

 ### Setting Up the Flask Environment Locally
 ***NOTE:*** I have only tested this on Windows so these steps were required.
 For Linux or Mac you may not need these steps.